 5. Mid Reef

-Last, but not least on our list of the best dive sites Sipadan island is perhaps one of the most colorful of the Sipadan diving sites.
-Boasting a wide array of colorful corals rather than pelagic creatures, the Mid-Reef is located on the East of Sipadan island.
+Last, but not least on our list of the best dive sites Sipadan island is perhaps one of the most colorful of the diving sites.
+Boasting a wide array of colorful corals rather than pelagic creatures, the Mid-Reef is located on the East of the island.

 Sipadan Diving Conditions

-The Sipadan dive visibility ranges from 10 to 30 meters and up to 50 meters during high season, although this obviously decreases on the rainy stormy days.
+The Sipidan dive visibility ranges from 10 to 30 meters and up to 50 meters during high season, although this obviously decreases on the rainy stormy days.

 Sipadan Island Entry Permit Requirement

-If you are planning on Sipadan diving, Sabah Parks, a government agency requires a permit issued.
+If you are planning on diving Sipadan, Sabah Parks, a government agency requires a permit issued.
 It’s important to know that there are a limited number of 120 permits available each day.
 Which is a good move by the Malaysian Government to help minimize the stress on the reefs and marine life around the island.

 Usually, the permit application will be made on your behalf by the resort you choose to stay at.
 We recommend that you check out the resorts information on turn-around times and the recommended length of stay for diving at Sipadan Island before your visit.